The Power of Backups

 Available on: Shared, VPS, and Dedicated

-If you just need to make a single database backup on-demand, you can do so with manual database backups in the ACC.
+If you just need to make a single database backup on-demand, you can do so with a manual database backup in the ACC.
 Taking the backup is as easy as navigating to your database interface, then clicking a button and entering your password.
 Once you have done so, a backup will be created in the Backup directory in your web hosting files.
-From there, you can choose to leave them their or download them to a separate device.
+From there, you can choose to leave them there or download them to a separate device.

 Automated Database Backups